JosiahSiegel/triple-stack/README.md

 <%= f.text_field :username, autofocus: true %>
 ```
 - Note email_field became text_field to disable email authentication.
-- Modify the user model to populate the user's email and to no longer require it for validation:
+- Modify the ldap_user model to populate the user's email and to no longer require it for validation:
 ```ruby
 before_validation:get_ldap_email